jdlien/validator/README.md

 ## Supported Input Types and Atributes

 Validator works by checking for certain attributes on the form inputs and applying validation based on those.
-In many cases you can use the native HTML5 attributes, but you can also use the `data-` attributes if you do not want the behavior to be affected by built-in browser validation behavior (eg for min-length, max-length, and input types such as date and time).
+In many cases you can use the native HTML5 attributes, but you can also use the `data-` attributes if you do not want the behavior to be affected by built-in browser validation behavior (e.g., for min-length, max-length, and input types such as date and time).

 There are a few attributes that Validator looks for on the form element: